2007 Melanesian Championships in Athletics

 The 2007 Melanesian Championships in Athletics took place between August 14–19, 2007.
-The event was held at the Barlow Park in Cairns, Australia, jointly with the OAA Grand Prix Series.
+The event was held at the Barlow Park in Cairns, Queensland, Australia, jointly with the OAA Grand Prix Series.
 Many athletes utilised the competitions preparing for the upcoming IAAF World Championships in Osaka, Japan.
 Detailed reports were given for the OAA.

 A total of 38 events were contested, 19 by men and 19 by women.

 Medal summary

 Complete results can be found on the Oceania Athletics Association webpage, and at sportfieber.pytalhost.com.

 In high jump, long jump and triple jump, as well as in shot put, discus throw, and javelin throw, there were separate open competitions for the Melanesian championships and the OAA Grand Prix Series held on different days.
 In the sprint events, athletes not competing for the Melanesian Championships were assigned to the B finals.